Leveraging the power of ULI's global networks to shape projects and places in ways that improve the health of people and communities.

 Around the world, communities face pressing health challenges related to the built environment.
 For many years, ULI and its members have been active players in discussions and projects that make the link between human health and development; we know that health is a core component of thriving communities.

-Through the two-year Building Healthy Places Initiative, which launched in July 2013, ULI is working to promote health across the globe.
+Through the Building Healthy Places Initiative, which launched in July 2013, ULI is working to promote health across the globe.

 Building for Wellness: The Business Case highlights 13 projects of varying product type and scale that were developed with health and wellness in mind and explores the business case for incorporating health into development projects.
 In a series of profiles, developers share their motivation for incorporating a variety of health and wellness features, how these features factored into the overall development and operations process, and how the market has responded.
 This report was produced in conjunction with ULI’s Center for Capital Markets and Real Estate.